 - Phone Call Data: Includes the number of long distance calls originating from 15 states (AZ, CA, CO, CT, FL, GA, IL, IN, MD, MN, MO, NJ, NY, TX, WA).
-For each state we provide the number of calls per minute for a period of 19 days (data from AT&T's network). - Weather Data: Includes the air temperature, dewpoint temperature, wind speed, wind peak, solar irradiance and relative humidity weather measurements for the station in the university of Washington, and for year 2002 (http://www-kl2.atmos.washington.edu/kl2/grayskies). - Stock Data: Includes information on all trades performed in a minute basis over April 3 and April 4 of year 2000.
-The approximated measure in our experiments is the trade value of the stock.
+For each state we provide the number of calls per minute for a period of 19 days (data provided by AT&T Labs). - 2.
+Weather Data: Includes the air temperature, dewpoint temperature, wind speed, wind peak, solar irradiance and relative humidity weather measurements for the station in the university of Washington, and for year 2002 (http://www-k12.atmos.washington.edu/k12/grayskies).